SachaCR/dyal/articles/decouple-your-application-layer.md

 title: Decouple Your Application Layer
 published: false
 description: This article introduces you to DYAL, a small library that helps you decouple your application layer from your presentation layer.
-tags: CQRS, javascript, DDD, nodejs
+tags: CQRS, typescript, DDD, nodejs
 //cover_image: https://direct_url_to_image.jpg
 ---

 In the past, I used to work on some Nodejs projects where a lot of things were mixed: business logic, data layer, HTTP, route handlers, etc...

-Most of the time presentation layer (HTTP) and application layer were tightly coupled.
+Most of the time presentation layer (HTTP) and the application layer were tightly coupled.

 If you take an Express or Koa application, it's common to find business logic in middlewares and route handlers.
-It's is ok if your app is small, there is no need to over-engineer simple things.
+It's ok if your app is small, there is no need to over-engineer simple things.

 The problem with this is you are coupling your application layer to Express and HTTP.
 As your application grows and your use cases become more complex you start having trouble testing your routes handlers.